BohdanPetryshyn/openapi-completion-benchmark/README.md

 node src/evaluate-results.js
 ```

-The script will take the completed test cases from the directory specified in the `TEST_CASES_DIR` environment variable and the original OpenAPI definitions from the directory specified in the `DEFINITIONS_DIR` environment variable.
+The script will take the completed test cases from the directory specified in the `RESULTS_DIR` environment variable and the original OpenAPI definitions from the directory specified in the `DEFINITIONS_DIR` environment variable.
 The evaluation results will be stored in the `runtime/evaluations/<MODEL>/<PROMPT_BUILDER>/<EXPERIMENT_NAME>` directory.

 ### Repetitive Experiments